akeeba/fof/README.md

 ## FOF and Joomla 4

-Joomla 4, thankfully, no longer includes the ancient version of FOF Joomla 3 shipped with.
+Joomla 4, thankfully, no longer includes the ancient FOF 2.x version Joomla 3 shipped with.
 You can use the latest version of FOF 4 with Joomla 4.

 **Important!** We only work towards full compatibility with _stable_ versions of Joomla.
 Using FOF with pre-release